-This is systems thinking.
+This helps you with systems thinking.

 How is systems thinking different to how I think now?

-Traditional thinking tends to focus on separate things, rather than the interconnections between them.
+Traditional Western thinking tends to focus on separate things, rather than the interconnections between them.
 It often assumes there is a single cause of a problem.
 There is a focus on outcomes and measurements.
 It can be very dogmatic and reductionist and often has a focus on criticalness and blame.
 I wonder how many times you have heard staff being blamed for the problems of an organisation?
 Or been blamed yourself?
-That is our traditional model of thinking kicking in.
+That is our traditional Western model of thinking kicking in.
 Blame is a very easy trap to fall into; we are all guilty of it at times.
 The trick is to be aware of it and challenge it.
 Systems thinking can help you to do that.
 It helps you focus on the bigger picture (like taking a helicopter view) and the interconnections involved.
 It embraces the uncertainty and complexity in the situation you are faced with, so you no longer find it scary and unmanageable.
 Systems thinking supports you in appreciating multiple perspectives and even exposes things like power relationships.